Naalu/ds-senior-capstone-projects-website/deliverables/Verification-and-Validation.md

     "Yes, each project can have a image file for posters, videos not hosted but linked to is perfect, and then links to various sites pertaining to projects.
 I don't see any problems here."

 You suggested a faculty driven submission process which we ended up pursuing.
-Do you still support thos method?
+Do you still support those method?

     "I still think it is the better way to go about this, and I'm glad you made the switch"